JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 To understand the advantages of using `AbstractVector`s everywhere to represent collections of inputs, first consider the following properties that it is desirable for a collection of inputs to satisfy.

-#### Unambiguously-Defined Length

-Knowing the length of a collection of inputs is important.
-For example, a well-defined length guarantees that the size of the output of `kernelmatrix`, and related functions, are predictable.

 #### Unique Ordering

 There must be a clearly-defined first, second, etc element of an input collection.